 There is not a fully-carpeted room in sight when it comes to Scandinavian/Nordic design.
 Bare, wood floors in light colors are the way to go.
 If you want to soften the space, layer a couple of area rugs.

-If you want to incorporate dark tones, consider Baltic Stone, an ADURA® vinyl plank soapstone visual with contrasting soft white veining which provides a bold impact when paired against wood accents and a neutral color pallete.
+If you want to incorporate dark tones, consider Baltic Stone, an ADURA® luxury vinyl soapstone visual with contrasting soft white veining which provides a bold impact when paired against wood accents and a neutral color palette.

 Hand-crafted hardwood is another flooring option prevalent in Nordic designs.
 Mannington’s Park City and Normandy Oak hardwood flooring options are great choices because of their natural and airy appearance.

 Warm, cozy accessories are the epitome of Scandinavian/Nordic design.
 With many people wanting to embrace the Hygge lifestyle, fur, wool, and sheepskin throw blankets and area rugs are a must-have.

 Other elements of décor should remain simple with clean lines.
 Think geometric patterns on throw pillows or in artwork, metallic finishes on hardware, and modern light fixtures.

 To allow natural light to shine through, consider sheer window treatments or none at all.
 Also, include elements of nature throughout the space, whether that be a vase of fresh flowers or an oversized plant.

 Don’t overdo it on decorations and accessories.
 Clutter-free spaces and bare walls are also staples in Scandinavian/Nordic design.